ladislav-zezula/wcx_msi/res/readme.txt

-* MSI plugin for Total Commander *
+* PDF plugin for Total Commander *

 What is a MSI ?
 ---------------